 Renee Eaton is a GIS Developer with ERT contracting for NOAA Fisheries Office of Habitat Conservation.
-She has been with NOAA for 6 years and currently works in our Headquarters in Silver Spring, MD.
+She has been with NOAA for 6 years and currently works in our Headquarters in Silver Spring, Maryland.

 Describe a project related to habitat that you’re currently working on or that you enjoyed.